dotnet/android/Documentation/workflow/SystemProperties.md

 ### debug.mono.gc

 Enable GC logging if set to any non-empty value.
-Property is only used in Debug builds of Xamarin.Android applications.
+Property is only used in Debug builds of .NET for Android applications.

 ### debug.mono.gdb

-Set additional parameters when starting a Xamarin.Android application under GDB.
+Set additional parameters when starting a .NET for Android application under GDB.
 Each argument follows the `NAME:VALUE` format.
 Supported
 arguments: